MIT Legacy Acceptance Rate

 Those who come from states with an endless supply of qualified applicants face the toughest competition (the entire Northeast, the West Coast).
 Location is more likely to help your chances of admittance if you’re from the Deep South or a less populated state like Wyoming or North Dakota.

-In terms of ethnic identification, the freshman class of 2021–22 was divided as follows:
+In terms of ethnic identification, the Class of 2027 was divided as follows:

-Studying the several high schools that members of the class of 2025 attended reveals the following:
+Studying the several high schools that members of the Class of 2027 attended reveals the following:

 Does Being A Legacy Help At MIT?